-36. In addition to ongoing monitoring, it is recommended that periodic, formal appropriate re-assessment of the child's progress and developmental status be done at least once every 6 to 12 months, and, as appropriate, compare the child's progress and functional level with age-expected levels of development and functioning.
-[PO]

-- 37. In conducting the periodic re-assessment, it is important for professionals to use good clinical judgment and current best practice, and individualize the assessment to the child.
-As appropriate, the re-assessment may include: - A curriculum-based assessment. - A functional behavioral assessment if interfering behaviors continue. - Assessment of social (pragmatic) communication and expressive and receptive language. - Standardized testing to help assess the child's progress. - Diagnostic testing to assess the child's status.
+- 36. In addition to ongoing monitoring, it is recommended that periodic, formal appropriate reassessment of the child's progress and developmental status be done at least once every 6 to 12 months, and, as appropriate, compare the child's progress and functional level with age-expected levels of development and functioning.
+[PO] - 37.
+In conducting the periodic re-assessment, it is important for professionals to use good clinical judgment and current best practice, and individualize the assessment to the child.
+As appropriate, the re-assessment may include: - A curriculum-based assessment - A functional behavioral assessment if interfering behaviors continue - Assessment of social (pragmatic) communication and expressive and receptive language - Standardized testing to help assess the child's progress - Diagnostic testing to assess the child's status.
 [E]

-Recommendations on Early Intensive Behavioral and Developmental Approaches
+4.B.2 Recommendations on Early Intensive Behavior and Developmental Approaches

 The 1999 NYSDOH ASD Guideline established evidence based standards of care for children with an autism spectrum disorder receiving early intervention services in NY.
 The report recommended "...the principles of ABA be included as an important element of any intervention program for young children with autism."
 Since the publication of the NYSDOH ASD Guideline, numerous studies and reports have been published evaluating the impact of behavioral interventions for individuals with ASD.
 Weitlauf et al. (2014, Executive Summary, page 11) in their discussion of key findings resulting from their systematic review of behavioral interventions for children with ASD concluded that evidence from research continues to support early behavioral and child development intervention based on the principles of applied behavior analysis (ABA) delivered in an intensive and comprehensive way (addressing numerous areas of functioning) can positively affect some children with ASD.
-The review of research published after Weitlauf et al. (2014), completed by Dr. Michael Siller to assist panelists in updating of this guideline, supports the conclusion of this review.
+Specifically, based on their review, the authors concluded that "Across approaches, children receiving early intensive behavioral and developmental interventions demonstrate improvements in cognition, language, adaptive, and ASD impairments compared with children receiving low intensity and eclectic non-ABA-based approaches (Weitlauf et al., 2014, Executive Summary, page 11).
+In conducting their review, Weitlauf et.al. operationalized early intensive behavioral and developmental interventions as having their basis in, or drawing upon principles of ABA (Weitlauf et al., 2014, pg.
+6).
+The interventions reviewed differed in methods and settings, and included the Early Start Denver Model, University of California/Lovaas Model, and interventions that focus on key pivotal or foundational skills and behaviors, such as Pivotal Response Training and Hanen More than Words (Weitlauf et al., 2014, pg.
+6).
+The review of research published after Weitlauf et al. (2014), completed by Dr. Michael Siller to assist panelists in updating of this guideline, supports the conclusion of this review (NYSDOH ASD Guideline Update: Report of the Research, 2017).